kgorking/ecs/README.md

     // The entities
     ecs::add_component({0, 2}, greeting{"alright "});

-    // Run it
-    ecs::update();
+    // Run the system on all entities with a 'greeting' component ecs::update();
 }
 ```
 Running this will do a Matthew McConaughey impression and print 'alright alright alright '.
 This is a fairly simplistic sample, but there are plenty of ways to extend it to do cooler things.

-Use this [Compiler explorer test link](https://godbolt.org/z/jE6MTq) to try it out for yourself, using the [single-include header](include/ecs/ecs_sh.h).
+Use this [Compiler explorer test link](https://godbolt.org/z/33rqTc) to try it out for yourself, using the [single-include header](include/ecs/ecs_sh.h).

 # Getting the Source